-Director Status: Independent(2)
+Independent(2)

+Board

-Board International Finance Mining Industry Public Capital Markets Mr. Krafft is a Swedish private investor with business interests across a number of different industries, including natural resources positioned to benefit from the trends of increased electrification, electric mobility and energy storage.
-In particular, he has since 2017 built one of the largest individual exposures to Uranium - physical, producers and developers.
-As a consequence of which he is also a substantial shareholder of the Company.
+International Finance Mining Industry Public Capital Markets Mr. Eric Krafft is a Swedish shipowner and industrial investor.
+He is the chief executive and owner of Star Clippers, a sailing ship cruise line.
+Non-maritime investments are focused on mining and natural resources that are positioned to benefit from trends in increased electrification, electric mobility and energy storage.

+As a consequence of investments in current cycle new uranium producers, he is also a substantial shareholder of the Company.

-Mr. Krafft is a Non-Executive Director and largest shareholder of a Canadian listed issuer, which is developing European projects focused on materials such as rare earth elements and graphite needed for the electrification of society.
+Mr. Krafft is a Non-Executive Director and largest shareholder of a Canadian listed issuer, which is developing European projects focused on materials such as rare earth elements and graphite that are needed for the electrification of society.